Published on in CHOP News

 Recycling and composting

-We recycle 45 percent of all waste, a big jump from the 28 percent we recycled in 2007.
+We recycle 45% of all waste, a big jump from the 28% we recycled in 2007.
 Items recycled include: plastics, glass, aluminum, cardboard, paper, pallets, electronics, scrap metals, batteries, lead, toner cartridges, construction/demolition materials like wood, drywall and concrete, cell phones, lab coats, surgical wrap and light bulbs.
 Kitchen grease is collected from kitchens and turned into biodiesel, while food scraps are composted.

 Regulated medical waste (RMW)

 Beginning 10 years ago, CHOP began an education campaign to keep regular trash and recyclables out the “red cans” identified for RMW only.
-Since then, we have lowered the percentage of RMW from 16 percent to just 7 percent of our overall waste — well below the industry benchmark of 15 percent.
+Since then, we have lowered the percentage of RMW from 16% to just 6% of our overall waste — well below the industry benchmark of 10%.

 Medical equipment reuse